A Review of Hydrogen-Enabled Resilience Enhancement for Multi-Energy Systems: Hydrogen-enabled Planning Enhancement for MESs

-In the stage of planning, many hydrogen resources will be deployed permanently to enhance the HMES resilience, such as HESSs, HRSs, FCEBs, FC-driven CCHP, and hydrogen-related production facilities.
+In the stage of planning, many hydrogen resources will be deployed permanently to enhance the HMES resilience, such as SHSs, HESSs, hydrogen pipelines, HRSs, fuel-cell-driven CCHP, and hydrogen-related production facilities.
 According to the types of investment-related hydrogen resources, existing works can be generally classified into two types, i.e., single-type hydrogen facilities and multi-type hydrogen facilities.
 In the following parts, related works will be introduced in detail.